legend-exp/remage/docs/manual/output.md

 ## Built-in output schemes

-_remage_ currently implements schemes to read out `Germanium`, `Scintillator` and `Optical` detector types.
+_remage_ currently implements schemes to read out `Germanium`, `Scintillator`, `Optical` and `Calorimeter` detector types.
 The columns recorded by each scheme are described below.

 For all detector output schemes, an additional integer `det_uid` column, holding the unique identifier of the detector each hit belongs to, is added to the